hornos/gridhowto/README.md

     tty8 - mingetty (and X)

 ## Monitoring
+Monitoring can be played by:

+    bin/playbook @@root monitor

 ### Ganglia
 Ganglia is a scalable distributed monitoring system for high-performance computing systems such as clusters and Grids.
 It is based on a hierarchical design targeted at federations of clusters.
 You can think of it as a low-level cluster top.
 Ganglia is running with unicast addresses and root servers cross-monitor each other.
 Ganglia is a best effort monitor and you should use it to monitor as many things as possible.